mogenz/GameHub/README.md

 # 🕹️ Game Hub - A Collection of Classic Games

 Welcome to the Game Hub, the ultimate destination for classic game enthusiasts!
 Here, you can enjoy a growing collection of games, starting with Plinko, Mines, and more to come.

+_I will add new features when i want and will probably end up making this some sort of CV website or sumtn..._

 ## 🚀 Getting Started